1666 TEKS header image

 Seasonal patterns include a change in the number of hours of daylight over the course of the year.
 A student could predict that temperatures will begin to decrease in the fall and increase in the spring.
 Patterns of precipitation, including type and amount, may vary depending on the season.

-Colivine, Orbital relations of the Solstice, Equinox & Intervening Seasons, CC0 1.0" class="caption caption-drupal-entity align-center">
+Colivine, Orbital relations of the Solstice, Equinox & Intervening Seasons, CC0 1.0 " class="caption caption-drupal-media align-center">

-Alt Text: Diagram of Earth in four positions orbiting the sun.
-Earth at the top of the diagram labeled March Equinox shows Spring in the Northern Hemisphere and Fall in the Southern Hemisphere.
-Earth at the right of the diagram labeled December Solstice shows Winter in the Northern Hemisphere and Summer in the Southern Hemisphere.
-Earth at the bottom of the diagram labeled September Equinox shows Fall in the Northern Hemisphere and Spring in the Southern Hemisphere.
-Earth at the left of the diagram labeled
+Diagram of Earth in four positions orbiting the sun.
+Earth at the top labeled March Equinox shows Spring in Northern Hemisphere and Fall in Southern Hemisphere.
+Earth at the right labeled December Solstice shows Winter in Northern Hemisphere and Summer in Southern Hemisphere.
+Earth at the bottom labeled September Equinox shows Fall in Northern Hemisphere and Spring in Southern Hemisphere.
+Earth at the left labeled June Solstice shows Summer in Northern Hemisphere and Winter in Southern Hemisphere.

 Colivine, Orbital relations of the Solstice, Equinox & Intervening Seasons, CC0 1.0